thedanwoods/movie-listings/README.md

 ## Description

-This shows current movies from the TMDb API, and allows the user to filter by genre and rating.
+This was originally written for a coding challenge.
+It shows current movies from the TMDb API, and allows the user to filter by genre and rating.

-It's build as an idiomatic React-Redux single page app.
+It's built as an idiomatic React-Redux single page app.

 ### Limitiations